jalivert/jalivert/README.md

 ### [Lambdulus](https://github.com/lambdulus) 🌲

 Lambdulus is an [interactive learning environment](https://lambdulus.github.io/) for the untyped lambda calculus.
 It began as my bachelor thesis [`Implementation of lambda expressions evaluator`](https://dspace.cvut.cz/server/api/core/bitstreams/7e28cbae-c8dc-49c1-9a94-472052deb057/content) and later became a paper I and my supervisor presented at SPLASH-E'19 [`Lambdulus: Teaching Lambda Calculus Practically`](https://dl.acm.org/doi/10.1145/3358711.3361629).
-Lambdulus has been used at FIT CTU since the autumn 2019 as a teaching aid for lambda calculus.
+Lambdulus has been used at FIT CTU since the autumn 2019 as a teaching aid for λ-calculus.